ubugeeei/chibivue/README.md

 Currently, I am still in the process of implementation, but after implementation, I intend to post explanatory articles as well.

-(For now, we plan to post Japanese first.)
+(For now, I plan to post Japanese first.)

 <br/>
 <br/>